zwicker-group/emulsim/docs/source/dev_guide/data_model.rst

 of the simulation from the description that govern the dynamics.
 The state gives all the necessary information to represent the system at a particular time point.
-Since we restrict ourself to memoryless systems (i.e., Markov chains), the state contains all information to evolve the system forward in time.
+Since we restrict ourself to memory-less systems (i.e., Markov chains), the state contains all information to evolve the system forward in time.
 The full dynamics then leads to a sequence of states, collectively called a *trajectory*.